tobbie/ceros-ski-master/README.md

     1. Press the left arrow key
   * Expected Result: The skier gets up and is facing to the left
   * Actual Result: Giant blizzard occurs causing the screen to turn completely white (or maybe the game just crashes!)

+* **BugFixes **
+  * skier only moves on press of right arrow button It should keep moving
+  * skier only moves on press of right arrow button.
+It should keep moving

 * **Write unit tests:**

   The base code has Jest, a unit testing framework, installed.
 Write some unit tests to ensure that the above mentioned bug does not come back.

+* ** Added Skier Unit Tests: **
+  *Added unit test for all directions functionality

 * **Extend existing functionality:**